louislefevre/onyx/docs/report.md

 ```

 #### 4.2.2 Variables <a name="4.2.2"></a>
 In the original design it was thought that the language would be statically typed, requiring all variables to have their data types declared before use.
 This was later changed, however, so that the language was dynamically typed.
-The reason for this is that it made things far more simple from a user perspective, as variables could be reassigned at will without having to be concerned about the declared type, whilst also avoiding the worry of unexpected results due to the fact different types are incompatible with one enough when operated on.
+The reason for this is that it made things far more simple from a user perspective, as variables could be reassigned at will without having to be concerned about the declared type, whilst also avoiding the worry of unexpected results due to the fact different types are incompatible with one another when operated on.
 Not requiring users to declare variables before use was a good method of simplifying the language even further, since it removed the need to understand why declaring is necessary.

 Variable scope in Onyx is also always kept global, no matter where a variable is declared.
 This design choice was primarily made due to the fact it removed the need for users to learn about scoping, and thus avoiding issues related to variables being out of bounds.
 In a much larger language this would of course be a major issue, but due to the fact programs written in Onyx will typically be very short in length and its purpose is simply to learn basic programming functionality, its not expected to cause problems.